dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

+---
+title: "Merits and Faults of Intellectual Property Endgame Scenarios"
+categories: "blog"
+tags: ""
+headline: ""
+author:
+  name: "David Conner"
+excerpt: ""
+---

 - link to
   [American Limits on Freedom of Speech Include Intelligence](http://te.xel.io/posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.html)
+  - where to link to this?

-- need to explore more about the merits/faults of final distributions of intellectual property holdings
+- need to explore more about the merits/faults of final distributions of intellectual property holdings.
+  - this is the interesting idea here, but

-What our government is mercilessly squashing in America is curiosity and innovation driven by a lust for knowledge and self-actualization.
+In the years preceeding 2017, what our government seems to have mercilessly squashed in America is curiosity and innovation driven by a lust for knowledge and self-actualization.

+- That is, unless you found
+  yourself blessed by the government to proceed with some innovative idea without a COINTELPRO-style disruption campaign, powered by surveillance.
+  - (blurb about unquestioning obedience, self-censorship, complicitness with NSA surveillance, etc)
+- If you're the target of such an operation involving surveillance, you'd be lucky to avoid having every ounce of innovation extracted by the people watching you.
+- Apparently, our government has been pruning undesireable entrepreneurs and micromanaging technological innovation, but to what ends?
+Is it to ensure that liberals and leftists are in control of new money?
+Ethics aside, that would be an effective tactic from a heartlessly utilitarian standpoint.
+It'd be effective unless you got caught doing it, of course.
+  - If Tat and I actually talked, I have memories about this exact topic, which I suggested as a kind of ethical test.
+    - I told her ensuring control/oversight over innovation of Silicon Valley would be an effective means of ensuring your side has more resources later, essentially.
+    - I was trying to test my hypothesis: was the left methodically pushing conservatives out of work and depriving them of resources.
+This is basically what was happening with the IRS and Lois Lerner and what I had felt happened in my own life.
+    - yeh, it's chicanery. who the fuck cares. look at what these people were doing. i wanted to prove it without a doubt, in case I was in the middle of getting fucked in the ass.

-And if so, then what the fuck are we doing to our economy as we step foot into a 21st century!?
-I cannot appropriately emphasize how the 21st century economy will be based on intellectual property and that, while it might be unfair for a segment of the global economy to have an insurmountable advantage there, I'd rather it be us if it's going to be anyone.
+... (fix transition) And if so, then what are we doing to our economy as we step foot into a 21st century!?
+(I) cannot appropriately emphasize how the 21st century economy will be based on intellectual property and that, while it might be unfair for a segment of the global economy to have an insurmountable advantage there, I'd rather it be us if it's going to be anyone.
 That's because I know that someone truly worthy of being a steward of IP like that would be willing to share it with all others instead of using it to their own advantage.
 While I trust some groups in the Western world with such responsibility, I'm not so sure that some groups in the global economy would execute that duty altruistically.

 ### [What Makes a Good Steward of Future Intellectual Property Holdings?](what-makes-a-good-steward-of-future-intellectual-property-holdings)